 - events a list of RevokeEvent instances - token_data map based on a flattened view of the token.
-The required fields are expires_at, 'user_id', project_id, identity_domain_id, assignment_domain_id, trust_id, trustor_id, trustee_id consumer_id and access_token_id keystone.models.revoke_model.matches(event, token_values)

-Returns True if the token matches an existing revocation event, meaning the token is revoked.
+The required fields are expires_at, 'user_id', project_id, identity_domain_id, assignment_domain_id, trust_id, trustor_id, trustee_id consumer_id and access_token_id - Returns True if the token matches an existing revocation event, meaning the token is revoked.
 False is returned if the token does not match any revocation events, meaning the token is considered valid by the revocation API.